 - Do not discuss the accident details with anyone except your attorney, including providing statements to the insurance company about how the accident occurred.

-Filing an Initial Claim with State Farm
+Filing an Accident Claim with State Farm in Kansas City

 If State Farm covers the other driver, you can file a car accident claim by contacting State Farm directly.
 Information that you will need when you contact State Farm to file the initial claim includes: